 - Step 1 In the left pane under Routing, click on SIP Entities.
-In the SIP Entities page click on New (not shown). - Step 2 In the General section of the SIP Entity Details page, provision the following:

-- Name Enter a descriptive name (e.g., Session Manager). - FQDN or IP Address Enter the IP address of Session Manager signaling interface, (not the management interface), provisioned during installation (e.g., 10.64.91.81). - Type Verify Session Manager is selected. - Location Select location Main (Section 5.2.1). - Outbound Proxy (Optional) Leave blank or select another SIP Entity.
-For calls to SIP domains for which Session Manager is not authoritative, Session Manager routes those calls to this Outbound Proxy or to another SIP proxy discovered through DNS if Outbound Proxy is not specified. - Time Zone Select the time zone in which Session Manager resides. - Minimum TLS Version Select Use Global Setting.
-In the reference configuration, the Session Manager Global Setting TLS version is 1.0 (not shown).

-Step 3 - In the SIP Monitoring section of the SIP Entity Details page configure as follows:

-- Select Use Session Manager Configuration for SIP Link Monitoring field. - Use the default values for the remaining parameters.
+In the SIP Entities page click on New (not shown). - Step 2 In the General section of the SIP Entity Details page, provision the following: - Name Enter a descriptive name (e.g., SessionManager). - FQDN or IP Address Enter the IP address of Session Manager signaling interface, (not the management interface), provisioned during installation (e.g., 10.64.91.61). - Type Verify Session Manager is selected. - Location Select location Main (Section 5.2.1). - Outbound Proxy (Optional) Leave blank or select another SIP Entity.
+For calls to SIP domains for which Session Manager is not authoritative, Session Manager routes those calls to this Outbound Proxy or to another SIP proxy discovered through DNS if Outbound Proxy is not specified. - Time Zone Select the time zone in which Session Manager resides. - Step 3 In the SIP Monitoring section of the SIP Entity Details page configure as follows: - Select Use Session Manager Configuration for SIP Link Monitoring field. - Use the default values for the remaining parameters.

-Step 4 - Scrolling down to the Port section of the SIP Entity Details page, click on Add and provision entries as follow:

-- Port Enter 5061 - Protocol Select TLS - Default Domain Select a SIP domain administered in Section 5.1 (e.g., avayalab.com) - Step 5 Repeat Step 4 to provision entries for any other listening ports used by Session Manager for SIP telephones.
-These are separate from the ports defined for the Entity Links in Section 5.5. - Step 6 Enter any notes as desired and leave all other fields on the page blank/default. - Step 7 Click on Commit.
+- Step 4 Scrolling down to the Port section of the SIP Entity Details page, click on Add and provision entries as follow: - Port Enter 5060. - Protocol Select TCP. - Default Domain Select a SIP domain administered in Section 5.1 (e.g., avayalab.com). - Step 5 Repeat Step 4 to provision entries for 5064/TCP and 5061/TLS. - Step 6 Enter any notes as desired and leave all other fields on the page blank/default. - Step 7 Click on Commit.